JAlcocerT/JAlcocerT/content/docs/CoolResources/photo.md

 draft: false
 ---

+If you are a photographer or just like to go on adventures, chances are you have a camera and a smartphone.

+---

 The best open source background removal tool currently known is **withoutbg**, an open-source application that works locally on your device without uploading images to the cloud, ensuring privacy.

 It offers a Python package and an API and is available under the MIT license.